Support Services Division

 - participation in Citizens’ Police Academy instruction.

 The Detention Unit is a short-term holding facility that receives and processes adult prisoners arrested by officers in Independence, and in other jurisdictions on Independence municipal warrants.
 Prisoners are kept in a secure environment until their lawful release.
-Juveniles that are arrested are not taken into the jail facility, but their paperwork is processed by Detention Unit staff.
+Juveniles that are arrested are not held in the jail facility, but their paperwork is processed by Detention Unit staff.

 The detention unit is also a 20-bed facility, and processes an annual average of 13,500 arrests.
-Inmates who are required to spend more than 72 hours in jail are sent to the contract location in Ray County.
-Independence houses an average of 40 inmates per day at the contract facility.
+Inmates who are required to spend more than 72 hours in jail are sent to the contract location in Johnson County Missouri.
+Independence houses an average of 52 inmates per day at the contract facility.
 Detention Officers book arrests, and obtain mug shots and finger prints.
 In August a new Missouri State Statute became law that mandates the collection of DNA from inmates arrested for certain crimes and that duty has been assumed by the detention unit.
 It is estimated that more than 1,000 DNA samples will be taken during a fiscal year.